Apply to vetted scholarship programs in one click

 Course selection: Are the classes I take freshman year important?

-Throughout high school, just as important as one’s grades are the academic rigor of their courses.
-“Academic rigor” refers to how challenging or difficult the classes one is taking are.
-So, as expected, AP and honors classes are typically considered more “academically rigorous” than their regular (non-honors/AP) course counterparts.
+Throughout high school, academic rigor is just as important as grades or GPA.
+“Academic rigor” refers to how challenging or difficult the classes you’re taking are.
+So, as expected, AP and honors classes are typically weighed higher than regular course counterparts.

-How is rigor relevant to college admissions?
-Well, colleges want to see that students are challenging themselves.
-Performing well in AP or honors courses may signal to colleges that students are more ready for college-level work than performing well in regular, non-honors/AP courses.
-Thus, the courses you take “put your GPA into context.”
-Those courses let colleges know whether you earned your grades through easier or harder courses.
+This is important since colleges want to see that students are challenging themselves.
+Performing well in AP or honors courses tells colleges that students are more ready for college-level work.
+Thus, the courses you take “put your GPA into context” because they let colleges know whether you earned your grades through easier or harder courses.

 Providing a foundation for future classes

-Besides assessing academic rigor, freshman year courses are also important as they create a foundation for one’s future classes.
-As mentioned before, the classes you take (and grades you receive) will impact those you take in subsequent years.
-And, to tie it all in, these future courses are assessed for “academic rigor” when it comes to college admissions.
+Freshman year courses are also important as they create a foundation for one’s future classes.
+As mentioned before, your classes and grades will impact those you take in subsequent years.
+And, to tie it all in, these future courses are also assessed for academic rigor.

 GPA: Are my freshman year grades important?

-One’s freshman year grades are important, but not in the way that one might expect.
-Colleges are generally more forgiving of low grades received in one’s freshman year.
-So, although colleges look at freshman year grades, it is from a more “holistic” viewpoint.
+Freshman year grades are important, but not in the way that you might expect.
+Colleges are generally more forgiving of low grades received in freshman year and look at them from a more “holistic” viewpoint.
 While low grades in freshman year won’t drastically decrease your chances of getting into colleges, low grades in other years might.
-This is especially so during your sophomore or junior years.

-So, if you received low grades in your freshman year, your best bet is to show drastic improvement in the next three years (along with extracurricular involvement, etc.).
+So, if you received low grades in your freshman year, your best bet is to show drastic improvement in the next three years.
 Everyone loves the underdog – and colleges do too.

-With that said, however, we want to clarify that it’s in your interest to do your best freshman year.
-While colleges are generally forgiving of students who show improvement after freshman year, low grades are still not ideal – even if a student does improve.
-So, if you can, certainly try to keep your grades up in freshman year (and beyond).
+With that said, we want to clarify that it’s still in your interest to do your best freshman year.
+While colleges are generally forgiving of students who show improvement after freshman year, low grades are still not ideal.
+So, if you can, certainly try to keep your grades up.

 Also see: High school and college GPA guide